IBM/rl-testbed-for-energyplus/docker/README.md

 Tip: simply use `$(pwd)` instead of `/path/to/project` if you want to mount the current directory.

-This starts the container and opens a `bash` shell.
-Then you can launch a training as documented in README.md at the root of this project.
-All modifications you will make to your sources located on your hard drive will be reflected in running docker container.
+Note: all modifications you will make to your sources located on your hard drive will be reflected in the running docker container.